GaoFangshu/IMDb-Searching-Engine/README.md

 </table>

 When choosing one result to check its details, the searching engine will search again using IMDb ID as new searching condition.

-## Attention

-* Before running the project, please make sure that `json.jar` is already added to Classpath.
-If not, you can add `json-20160810.jar` in this repository.
-* This project is developed with:
-> IntelliJ IDEA 2016.2.5
- Build #IC-162.2228.15, built on October 14, 2016
- JRE: 1.8.0_112-release-287-b2 x86
- JVM: OpenJDK Server VM by JetBrains s.r.o

 ## Contact me